 - Photo Credit: Art Essence Photography.
 John Woosley demonstrates some of the FilmicPro app features to attendees during #MFF2019SanDiego.

 The moving viral film 61 Hugs by CK Goldiing brought warmth and happiness to everyone in the audience.
 CK’s Q & A session was very well received by everyone.
 CK provided an inspiring Q & A presentation.
 Most people in the audience went on to share the film in their social media channels after his session.

 - Photo credit: Art Essence Photography.
 CK Goldiing (right) shares special screening of his viral film 61 Hugs with Q & A session during #MFF2019SanDiego.

 Nathan Bechtold, the president of Indiana Filmmaker’s Network and fiscal sponsor of the festival, partnered with the #MobilizeStories Community Network and hosted a mobile filmmaking contest for Hoosiers from Indiana.
 He showcased a few of the short films and the films were very entertaining.

 - Photo Credit: Art Essence Photography.
 President of Indiana Filmmakers Network, Nathan Bechtold (right),

 Matt Huang from Free Vision provided everyone a great opportunity to try their gimbals hands-on with an exhibit during both days of the festival.
-FreeVision is offering a 10% Discount off entire purchase with promo code "susy" right now.
+FreeVision is offering a 10% Discount off entire purchase with promo code "susy" online. *USA shipping only.

 - Photo credit: Aaron Nabus.
 FreeVision Exhibitor Matt Huang (center) gimbal demo with Steve Peterson and Dania Eliot filmmakers.